 However, in the current development, the existence of the greeting had begun to fade, especially among young people.
-The development of globalisation and information flow had become a problem this community-many parents significant in Indonesian from childhood to their children, not Madurese as mother languages, including tonque.
-Therefore, regional areetinas Madurese, were automatically lost.
+The development of globalisation and information flow had become a significant problem in this community-many parents taught Indonesian from childhood to their children, not Madurese as mother tongue.
+Therefore, regional languages, including greetings in Madurese, were automatically lost.
 Now, many children called their mothers Mama, Mami, dan Bunda; while fathers were now called Papa, Bapak, dan Papi (Pribadi, 2019).